vktrbr/minllama-assignment/README.md

 * B or below: Some parts of the missing pieces are not implemented.

-If your results can be confirmed through the submitted files, but there are problems with your code submitted through Canvas, such as not being properly formatted, not executing in the appropriate amount of time, etc., you will be graded down 1/3 grade (e.g. A+ -> A or A- -> B+).
+If your results can be confirmed through the submitted files, but there are problems with your code submitted through Cogniterra, such as not being properly formatted, not executing in the appropriate amount of time, etc., you will be graded down 1/3 grade (e.g. A+ -> A or A- -> B+).

 All assignments must be done individually and we will be running plagiarism detection